 “Q” alleges him-or-her-but-probably-him-self to be a high-level government agent who has been moved to reveal details of a “deep state” conspiracy – though only in small, cryptic posts that followers must decode.

 According to QAnon, Trump was recruited by the U.S. military to dismantle a decades-long occupation of the U.S. government by an elite cabal of globalists who kidnap children by the thousands as part of their international (indeed, interplanetary) pedophile ring (it should be noted here that the only one who has been kidnapping children by the thousands is Homeland Security, taking them from their parents at the U.S./Mexico border).
-This countercoup (“the Storm”) is led by none other Robert Mueller himself, whose Russia investigation is actually a front from for his sting operation against the “deep state.”
+This countercoup (“the Storm”) is led by none other Robert Mueller himself, whose Russia investigation is actually a front for his sting operation against the “deep state.”

-Trump speaks to followers in code in order to prophesy the imminent purge of these politicians (e.g. the Clintons, John McCain) and the exposure of complicit celebrities (e.g. Tom Hanks, John Legend).[note](The pedophilia claim against the Clintons, John Podesta, Tom Hanks, the entire planet of Mars, etc. is similar to Russian smear campaigns used against U.S. officials like former ambassador Mike McFaul, who Trump recently considered handing over to the Russians for interrogation relating to their own Clinton conspiracy theory – it’s all just scary.)[/note] “Q” then drops “breadcrumbs” to help “bakers” interpret this complex code.
+Trump speaks to followers in code in order to prophesy the imminent purge of these politicians (e.g. the Clintons, John McCain) and the exposure of complicit celebrities (e.g. Tom Hanks, John Legend).[efn_note](The pedophilia claim against the Clintons, John Podesta, Tom Hanks, the entire planet of Mars, etc. is similar to Russian smear campaigns used against U.S. officials like former ambassador Mike McFaul, who Trump recently considered handing over to the Russians for interrogation relating to their own Clinton conspiracy theory – it's all just scary.)[/efn_note] “Q” then drops “breadcrumbs” to help “bakers” interpret this complex code.
 It’s like Pokémon Go for the alt-right, but rather than collecting Pokémon, they’re scouring the deserts of the southwest for pedophiles as part of the coming purge.
 After this “storm” is over, there will be a new Christian golden age.